COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 We could implement this with a number of mirrors which could be rotated by a series of switches, requiring the player to rotate the mirrors into the correct position, in order to open a door or move to another sky island.

-Finally, for the boss fight, one of the islands would contain a golden temple, and upon entering the player would meet the boss, beginning a boss fight on a temple in the clouds.
-This idea was inspired by both the Golden Temple at the end of Ma'habre in Fear and Hunger, where the player  fights a powerful enemy
+Finally, for the boss fight, one of the islands would contain a golden temple, and upon entering, the player would meet the boss, beginning a boss fight on a temple in the clouds.
+This idea was inspired by the Golden Temple at the end of Ma'habre in Fear and Hunger, where the player  fights a powerful enemy.

 #figure(
   image("Images/goldentemple.png", width: 80%),